ValdrDarmir/Few-Shot-Prompting-for-Misogyny-and-Sexism-Detection-with-Large-Language-Models/README.md

 ## 03 Input

 This folder contains the prompts and output files used for all tests.
-For copyright reasons, the ```result.jsonl``` files are empty, as they contain the texts to be predicted in addition to the ID.
+For copyright reasons, the ```result.jsonl``` files are empty, as they contain the texts to be predicted in addition to the ID
-An example output in such a ```result.jsonl``` file would be:
+(The files with the forecasts can be forwarded to me on request) An example output in such a ```result.jsonl``` file would be:

 ```